-It’s hard to draw comparisons between Jordan Spieth, Martin Kaymer, Justin Rose, Webb Simpson, Rory McIlroy and Graeme McDowell but that's the beauty of the US Open course rota system.
+It’s hard to draw comparisons between Dustin Johnson, Jordan Spieth, Martin Kaymer, Justin Rose, Webb Simpson, Rory McIlroy, and Graeme McDowell but that's the beauty of the US Open course rota system.
 McDowell triumphed on a classical, poa annua greened coastal course.
 McIlroy created US Open history by taking apart a rain-softened, hybrid classical course which yielded the Northern Irishman an incredible 19 birdies and an eagle allowing Rory to shoot a US Open record low 268/-18 winning total.
-So it was guaranteed that the USGA wouldn't allow that to happen again, cue Simpson's +1/281 total at Olympic Club (2012), Rose's Level/280 total at Merion and only three players broke par at Pinehurst in 2014.
+So it was guaranteed that the USGA would not allow that to happen again, cue Simpson's +1/281 total at Olympic Club (2012), Rose's Level/280 total at Merion and only three players broke par at Pinehurst in 2014.
 Fowler and Compton shot -1/279; but the USGA were thoroughly defeated by the sublime play of Martin Kaymer who lapped the field by shooting -9/271.
-The manufactured, coastal challenge of Chambers Bay by comparison was generous, allowing 8 players to shoot under Par.
-Naturally Jordan Spieth won back-to-back Majors when he converted for birdie on the 72nd hole, whereas Dustin Johnson 3-putted.
+The manufactured, coastal challenge of Chambers Bay by comparison was generous, allowing 8 players to shoot under par with Jordan Spieth winning when he converted for birdie on the 72nd hole, whereas Dustin Johnson 3-putted.
 This made Johnson's victory last year all the more impressive at Oakmont where his power-packed game, love for technical tracks and poa annua greens eventually prevailed after Shane Lowry crumbled in the Pennsylvania heat.

 Dustin Johnson had finished 4th at Riviera Country Club in February which featured poa annua mix greens.
 He had also finished 4th on an ultra-fast Augusta set-up despite finishing Thursday in 34th spot.
 A warm-up 5th the week before at the notoriously grinding TPC Southwind had also featured a closing -7/63.
-Spieth had won at the notoriously difficult Copperhead in February and finished 2nd at the technical TPC San Antonio prior to winning his first Major at Augusta.
+Spieth had won at the difficult Copperhead layout in February and finished 2nd at the technical TPC San Antonio prior to winning his first Major at Augusta.
 Kaymer had won The Players Championship at the technical TPC Sawgrass.
-Rose finished 4th at the technical PGA National and runner up at classical Bay Hill before warming up with a strong 8th at the classical tree-lined Muirfield Village a fortnight before his 2013 Merion triumph.
-Simpson finished 10th on the technical tree-lined Copperhead course at Innisbrook and 4th at classical Quail Hollow prior to his 80/1 triumph in San Francisco.
+Rose finished 4th at the technical PGA National and runner up at classical Bay Hill, before warming up with a strong 8th at the classical tree-lined Muirfield Village a fortnight before his 2013 Merion triumph.
+Simpson finished 10th on the technical, tree-lined Copperhead course at Innisbrook and 4th at classical Quail Hollow prior to his 80/1 triumph in San Francisco.
 McIlroy dominated at the most classical golf course on the planet, Augusta National for 54 holes, 2 months prior to capturing his first major championship at Congressional.
-However as part of his post Masters rehabilitation a chat with Jack Nicklaus produced a 5th behind Steve Stricker at the classical bentgrass greened Muirfield two weeks prior to Congressional.
+However as part of his post Masters rehabilitation a chat with Jack Nicklaus produced a 5th behind Steve Stricker at the classical, bentgrass greened Muirfield two weeks prior to Congressional.

 Be Extremely Wary of the World Number 1